manotien/team-c-project/docs/architecture.md

 ## Introduction

-This document outlines the complete fullstack architecture for **Household Tasks & Bills**, a streamlined application for capturing bills/receipts, converting them into tasks, and notifying members via LINE.
+This document outlines the complete fullstack architecture for **Household Tasks & Bills**, a streamlined single-user application for capturing bills/receipts, converting them into tasks, and receiving notifications via LINE.
 This architecture is optimized for rapid hackathon development (4hr demo, 48hr MVP) while maintaining a clean, scalable foundation.

 ### Starter Template or Existing Project